-The first All-England Badminton Championships – Four ladies from Devonshire.
+The First All-England Badminton Championships – Four Ladies from Devonshire.

 Click on images to enlarge.

-As part of the ongoing research into the history of the All England Badminton Championships, the National Badminton Museum were interested in finding more information on the four finalists in the first All England Women’s Doubles Final played in 1899.
+As part of the ongoing research into the history of the All England Badminton Championships, the National Badminton Museum was interested in finding more information on the four finalists in the first All England Women’s Doubles Final played in 1899.

 Muriel Lucas and Miss Graeme played at the Teignmouth Badminton Club.
 The Museum made contact with the Teignmouth and Shaldon Museum, who in turn made contact with the players’ families.

 Mr. Anthony Graeme confirmed his aunt Mary Violet Graeme played badminton at the All England Championships and supplied the NBM with a photograph of four ladies playing badminton at the family home, Fonthill House, Shaldon, circa 1900 – we are not sure if the four ladies in the photograph are the All England players.